What is Crypto Margin Trading and How Does It Work?

 The Bottom Line

-• Control more capital without overspending
+• Control more capital while still respecting hard loss limits

-• Protect your core holdings with strategic shorts
+• Protect core holdings with strategic shorts

-• Operate with flexibility and capital efficiency
+• Operate with more flexibility and better capital efficiency

 FAQ